-If you are braving the crowds (and COVID-19 risks) to go shopping on Black Friday 2020, don’t take any steps that would cause you to be accused of shoplifting; and definitely don’t make the decision to shoplift.
+If you are braving the crowds to go shopping on Black Friday 2021, don’t take any steps that would cause you to be accused of shoplifting; and definitely don’t make the decision to shoplift.

 Retailers are on extra high alert during these busy shopping holidays.
 Almost all major retailers have a policy of detaining individuals suspected of shoplifting and calling police to initiate criminal charges.
 While many shoplifting charges are misdemeanors, some can be felonies.
 All shoplifting charges have the potential to stay on your record for life.